2023 Most Popular Journalism Associate Degree Schools

 Of the 18 students majoring in journalism at Bakersfield College, 44% are male and 56% are female.

 Mt.
-San Antonio College ranked #10 on this year’s Most Popular Journalism Associate Degree Schools list.
+San Antonio College came in at #10 in this year’s edition of the Most Popular Journalism Associate Degree Schools ranking.
 Mt.
-SAC is a fairly large public school located in the large suburb of Walnut.
+SAC is a fairly large public school located in the suburb of Walnut.

 Women make up 71% of the journalism majors at the school.

-Saddleback College did quite well in this year’s ranking of the most popular places for journalism students to get a associate degree.
-It came in at #10 on the list.
-Located in the large suburb of Mission Viejo, Saddleback College is a public college with a fairly large student population.
+Saddleback College came in at #10 in this year’s edition of the Most Popular Journalism Associate Degree Schools ranking.
+Located in the large suburb of Mission Viejo, Saddleback College is a public school with a fairly large student population.

 Women make up 53% of the journalism majors at the school.